What are the Different Types of Drama – And Their Value

 Final Thoughts

 Drama refers to the type of story being told and the style in which it is presented.
-The two main genres of drama are tragedy and comedy.
+Of the 5 prominent genres of drama tragedy and comedy come to the fore.
 Tragedies typically have a serious tone and end in the downfall of the protagonist, while comedies are lighthearted and end in a happy resolution.

 It is essential for performers and audiences to understand the types of drama.
 Only then will the actors be able to fulfil the audience’s expectations and unveil inevitable surprises cleverly.